famedly/synapse-invite-checker/README.md

         description: "Custom description for the endpoint", # Description for the info endpoint, optional
         contact: "random@example.com", # Contact information for the info endpoint, optional
         federation_list_url: "https://localhost:8080", # Full url where to fetch the federation list from, required
-        federation_localization_url: "https://localhost:8080/localization", # Full url where to fetch the federation localization from, required.
-Should be the same host as federation list.
         federation_list_client_cert: "tests/certs/client.pem", # path to a pem encoded client certificate for mtls, required if federation list url is https
         gematik_ca_baseurl: "https://download-ref.tsl.ti-dienste.de/", # the baseurl to the ca to use for the federation list, required
         tim-type: "epa" or "pro", # Patient/Insurance or Professional mode, defaults to "pro" mode.
 Optional currently, but will be required in a later release